Subscribe to get access

 ‘‘The challenge remains that sales of electric vehicles are still heavily dependent on tax benefits and funding support from the government, so the extension to 2020 is welcome news.
 When this support is removed as was the case in Denmark last year, sales of electric vehicles show rapid decline.’’

-In 2016, the Danish government decided to phase out financial incentives on buying electric vehicles and as a consequence according to GlobalData estimates sales could fall by as much as 45% in 2017.
-This contrasts with a rise of nearly 80% in electric vehicle sales in neighbouring Sweden and an average 30% rise across the European Union during the same period where many governments have maintained their subsidies.
+In 2016, the Danish government decided to phase out financial incentives on buying electric vehicles.
+For that’s as a consequence according to GlobalData estimates.
+So sales could fall by as much as 45% in 2017.
+This contrasts with a rise of nearly 80% in electric vehicle sales in neighbouring Sweden.
+In addition and an average 30% rise across the European Union.
+Especially during the same period where many governments have maintained their subsidies.

-Emmanouilidis added, ‘‘The launch of more affordable electric vehicles over the next three years in combination with UK government subsidy support will make electric vehicles more appealing to UK motorists and increase demand.
-The key announcement in the budget was the £400 million infrastructure investment which will deliver many more charging points.
-Without an adequate charging network capable of meeting the growing demand for electric vehicles, motorists will remain hesitant about investing in this technology.’’
+Emmanouilidis added, ‘‘The launch of more affordable electric vehicles over the next three years.
+That’s in combination with UK government subsidy support.
+For it will make electric vehicles more appealing to UK motorists.
+Also and increase demand.
+The key announcement in the budget was the £400 million infrastructure investment.
+One which will deliver many more charging points.
+Without an adequate charging network capable of meeting the growing demand for electric vehicles, motorists will remain hesitant.
+Especially about investing in this technology.’’